 (4899.33)

-Waveform generation for the WUR-Sync field: Generate the MC-OOK waveform for the WUR-Sync field by using either On-WG or Off-WG according to the WUR-Sync bit for each 20 MHz subchannel.
+Waveform generation for the WUR-Sync field: Generate the WUR OOK waveform for the WUR-Sync field by using either On-WG or Off-WG according to the WUR-Sync bit for each 20 MHz subchannel.
 The samples in Off-WG have zero energy.
 Each WUR-Sync bit duration, TSync is 2 µs.

 ….